TurboWarp/docs/docs/website/unshared-projects.md

   https://github.com/LLK/scratch-www/pull/6773
 -->

-**Updated May 24, 2022** - Loading unshared projects in TurboWarp, forkphorus, the packager, and other third-party will no longer be possible in the near future due to upcoming changes to the Scratch API that we do not have control over.
+**Updated May 25, 2022** - Loading unshared projects in TurboWarp, forkphorus, the packager, and other third-party will no longer be possible in the near future due to upcoming changes to the Scratch API that we do not have control over.

+### May 25 {#may-25}

+It's probably not happening this Thursday (May 26).
+You probably have at least a week before anything changes.

 ### May 23 and 24 {#may-23}